 Therefore, we believe that instead of looking it as a Banks vs. NBFCs perception, investors should look at it from the perspective of the confidence that any financial institution (FI) provides to the short term fund providers (CPs/CASA).
 If any FI provides high confidence to CP/CASA providers, then it will want to and it will be able to fund its long term loans from short term funds and in turn, it will generate high profits for itself/its shareholders.
 However, whenever, this confidence goes away, then the FI irrespective of being a Bank or NBFC will face a run on it and will face bankruptcy.

 Therefore, in summary, the market perception of the stability of a FI (Bank or NBFC) lets it use short term funds (CPs/CASA) to fund long term loans.
 FIs want to use short term sources of funds like commercial papers (CPs) and current and savings accounts (CASA) to give long term loans as short term sources of money are cheaper.
 This increases profits for the FI.
 However, whenever any FI overuses short term funds, then it faces stability (liquidity) risk and results in its bankruptcy.

-Therefore, it is not a debate of Bank vs. NBFC.
+Therefore, it is not a debate about Bank vs. NBFC.
 It’s only a matter of market perception.
 Banks with higher perceived stability are able to get higher CASA and use it for giving long term loans and in turn generate higher profits.
 The day, this perceived stability goes away, they face the same fate as any NBFC, which is “Run on the Bank”.